ursuscamp/ursuscamp.github.io/drafts/sidechains.md

 A Sentinel chain is a sidechain that, to put it simply, relies a decentralized web of trusted watchtowers (the sentinels) to make sure that illegal peg-outs do not occur.
 So, how might this work?

-It could likely work in many potential ways that I am not not even aware, but here is one way I could envision it occurring:
+It could likely work in many potential ways that I have not even considered, but here is one way I could envision it occurring:

 Pegging in could work by paying to an address that is known as that Sentinel chain's address.
 That address represent a script that anyone can pay from, according to Bitcon's consensus rules.
 That transaction might also include an OP_RETURN whose data represents an address on the Sentinel chain to pay to after peg-in.